wan-yang/masking_effectiveness/README.md

 # Model code used in Yang & Shaman "Reconciling the efficacy and effectiveness of masking on epidemic outcomes"
 author: Wan Yang\
-date: March 2023
+date: March 2023\
 note: this code is for research use only; may not be entirely optimized nor neatly organized.

 ## Study Summary
 During the COVID-19 pandemic, mask wearing in public settings has been a key control measure.
 However, the low effectiveness reported for masking has cast doubt on its validity.
 This study develops an agent-based model to interrogate influencing factors.
 Testing shows that transmission within-household where masks are rarely used can substantially lower effectiveness.
 Nonetheless, model results support the effectiveness of masking at both the individual and population levels, albeit at less-than-ideal levels.
 Overall, study findings indicate it is prudent for individuals to use masks during an epidemic, and for policy makers to recognize the less-than-ideal effectiveness of masking when devising interventions.

 ## data
-This folder includes all relevant data needed to run the simulations The POLYMOD contact data were downloaded from https://zenodo.org/record/3874557#.ZAiucy3MyF0 The Google mobility data were downloaded from https://www.gstatic.com/covid19/mobility/Global_Mobility_Report.csv The NYC vaccination data were downloaded from https://raw.githubusercontent.com/nychealth/covid-vaccine-data/main/people/trends-byage.csv
+This folder includes all relevant data needed to run the simulations.\
+The POLYMOD contact data were downloaded from https://zenodo.org/record/3874557#.ZAiucy3MyF0\
+The Google mobility data were downloaded from https://www.gstatic.com/covid19/mobility/Global_Mobility_Report.csv\
+The NYC vaccination data were downloaded from https://raw.githubusercontent.com/nychealth/covid-vaccine-data/main/people/trends-byage.csv

 ## scripts